forkzero/monorepo-datapipline-template-ts/README.md

 * Typescript

 ### Tooling
-* lerna? for monorepo management
+* bolt? for monorepo management
 * ? for dependency management
-* gts for typescript, linting, and code formatting defaults
+* gts for typescript, linting, and code formatting defaults?
 * Nodejs for server-side javascript execution
 * NPM for package management
 * AWS CDK for defining infrastructure as code
 * AWS Xray for observability
-* AVA for unit testing
+* Jest? for unit testing
 * Nock for mocking http
 * NYC for test coverage reporting
 * aws-sdk-js for interacting with AWS services